 Why Do I Need A Title Search?

-Finding out who owns the property you want to buy is only the first step.
-First, the current owner might not even be aware of an old claim against the property’s title.
-Second, the debts of any of the previous owners can come back to haunt you because mortgage liens and other debts – as well as easements and restrictive covenants – follow the property, not the owner.
+Finding out who owns the property you want to buy is just the first step.
+The current owner may not even be aware of an old claim on the property’s title.
+A previous owner’s debts can become your responsibility because mortgage liens and similar debts – as well as easements and restrictive covenants – follow the property, not the owner.

-Encumbrances like unpaid property taxes, homeowners association (HOA) fees and bills for past home improvements might become your responsibility if you were to skip a title search – or if the title search failed to find it.
-That’s why mortgage lenders require both title searches and title insurance as part of the mortgage underwriting process.
+Encumbrances such as unpaid property taxes, homeowners association (HOA) fees and unpaid bills for previous home improvements may become your responsibility if you skip the title search – or the title search fails to uncover it.
+That’s why mortgage lenders require a title search and title insurance as part of the mortgage underwriting process.

 Get approved to buy a home.